vedanshujain/woo_dev/readme.md

 **Note: For build files and dependencies, you can directly run commands like `composer install` or `npm install` from host after `cd`'ing into directory.
 You can also open a shell inside docker to run these, but its not required.**

 1. `themes` - Theme directory.
 This will be empty, so you would have to add a theme after fresh install.
 Mounted to `/usr/src/public_html/wp-content/themes` inside docker containers.

+#### Links

+Mailcatcher is at `127.0.0.1:1080` from main server and `127.0.0.1:1081` from debug server.
+All sent mails to any address will end up here.